 We offer a lower per capita subscription for non sole practitioners, depending upon size of firm.

 We acknowledge that the rules and regulations of the ICAS, and its disciplinary procedures, differ from, for example, those of the ICAEW, ACCA and CIOT Disciplinary Committees.
-Nevertheless, we are familiar with the workings of the ICAS.
+Nevertheless, we are very familiar with the workings of ICAS.
 Chris Cope has represented a number of members of the Institute of Chartered Accountants of Scotland in both complaint investigations and before the ICAS Discipline Tribunal.
 The cost of Chris Cope travelling to the Institute of Chartered Accountants of Scotland will be met by Accountants' Defence.
 However, in all cases before the Discipline Tribunal at ICAS, we will arrange representation by Scottish counsel (and the cost will be met by us).